Drive-in theater: Peak (late 1940s–1960s)

-The Sandell Theater (2000 photograph) off Texas State Highway 70, was a reminder of by-gone days, having closed in 1984.
+The Sandell Theater (pictured in 2000) off Texas State Highway 70, was a reminder of by-gone days, having closed in 1984.
 The theater reopened in 2002 in Clarendon, Texas.

 After 1945, rising car ownership and suburban and rural population led to a boom in drive-in theaters, with hundreds being opened each year.
-More couples were reunited and having children, resulting in the Baby Boom, and more cars were being purchased following the end of wartime fuel rationing.
+More couples were reunited and having children, resulting in the Baby boom, and more cars were being purchased following the end of wartime fuel rationing.
 By 1951, the number of drive-in movie theaters in the United States had increased from its 1947 total of 155 to 4,151.

 Drive-in advertisement from 1957 for a double feature of I Was a Teenage Werewolf and Invasion of the Saucer Men.
 Horror and sci-fi were popular on the drive-in circuit, and specifically aimed at teens.

 The drive-in's peak popularity came in the late 1950s and early 1960s, particularly in rural areas, with over 4,000 drive-ins spread across the United States in 1958.
 They were a cheaper alternative to in-door cinema theaters because not only did they save the gas of driving out to the city and then back home, but the cost of building and maintaining a drive-in theater was cheaper than that of an indoor theater, resulting in the lower overall cost of attendance.
 Among its advantages was the fact that older adults with children could take care of their infant while watching a movie.
 At the same time, youth found drive-ins ideal for a first date.
 Unlike indoor cinema theaters, there was an air of informality that was appealing to people of all ages, but specifically to families.
 The drive-in's success was rooted in its reputation of being a family-friendly place.
 Parents were able to bring their children to the theater, often in pajamas, without worrying about bothering other movie-goers and were also able to spend time together without paying the expenses of babysitters.
 Drive-ins catered to their known audience, offering luxuries such as bottle warmers and diaper vending machines, and later miniature golf courses, swimming pools, and even motels on the land with windows facing the screens so that viewers could watch the films from their beds.
 During the 1950s, the greater privacy afforded to patrons gave drive-ins a reputation as immoral, and they were labeled "passion pits" in the media.
 The 1978 movie Grease portrays the local drive-in as a preferred spot for trysts.
 This indicates that the drive-in theater experience was a part of North American pop culture during this time, coupled with people's love for cars and movies.
 It was also popular among young people to meet up and have sex, smoke marijuana and drink alcohol.
 It was appealing to young people as it allowed them to express freedom and liberty they would otherwise lack at home.